-A note about the bounded nature of the share of social expenditures and the ITRs is in place here: OLS assumes that the dependent variables are unbounded; however, this does not pose a major problem in our case, since our dependent variables are far from the bounds (0 and 100).
-Moreover, Winner (2005) shows that logistic transformation does not change the results; but the interpretation of coefficients becomes complicated.
+A note about the bounded nature of the share of social expenditures and the ITRs is in place here: OLS assumes that the dependent variables are unbounded; however, this does not pose a major problem in our case, since our dependent variables are far from the bounds (0

-10 We nevertheless estimated the Arellano and Bover (1995)-Blundell and Bond (1998), two-step estimation using Windmeijer's finite-sample correction and orthogonal deviations.
+&lt;sup>10 We nevertheless estimated the Arellano and Bover (1995)-Blundell and Bond (1998), two-step estimation using Windmeijer's finite-sample correction and orthogonal deviations.
 However, the Hansen-J test indicates overfitting (p-value of 1) and there is second-order autocorrelation; thus minimum requirements for reliable estimates are not met.
 Given the low number of countries in our sample, as Roodman (2009) suggests, Arellano and Bover-Blundell and Bond estimator may face the problem of an overabundance of instruments, which inflates the p-values of the Hansen-J test results.
 We also estimated the bias-corrected LSDV estimator developed by Bruno (2005) with the Blundell and Bond as the initial estimator, however, to derive the bias-correction term Bruno estimator needs a consistent first round estimator, and thus also relies on Blundell-Bond estimates, which are not appropriate in our case as discussed above.
 Furthermore, Bruno estimator needs strictly exogenous variables, and is not applicable in the presence of even only weakly exogenous regressors.